-If you’re comparing two breaker types, the GE QPF and the Siemens QAF will work.
-They’re interchangeable, but you need to make sure that the UL-listed breaker fits your panel.
+If you’re comparing two breaker types, the GE QPF and the Siemens QAF won’t work.
+They’re not interchangeable, but you need to make sure that the UL-listed breaker fits your panel.
 In addition, GE breakers are more expensive than GE BR or CL breakers.
 If you’re not sure, don’t forget to check the specs on each one.

 What Kind of Breakers Are Compatible With Siemens?

 In order to ensure safety in your electrical system, you should choose breakers that are compatible with Siemens.
 These types of breaker are UL classified, meaning they are interchangeable with breakers from other manufacturers.
 The QAF and QPF are the best choices for use in Siemens panelboards.
 These breaker types are compatible with other brands.
 But which one is right for your application?
 Here are some tips that will help you choose the right breaker for your needs.

 If your electrical service panel is a Siemens one, you may need a different type of breaker.
 While some breakers from different brands are interchangeable, there are some that are not.
 Using a different brand of breaker for your panel is dangerous.
 You risk invalidating the warranty and failing an electrical inspection.
 If you’re not sure about which type of breaker you need, you can always ask your electrician about the compatibility of the breakers.